-Our physicians treat all surgical conditions related to the foot and ankle, including bone, tendon, ligament, and muscle attachments that affect the proper functioning of the foot and ankle.
-While many of our patients will never need surgery, we will help you understand what can be best for you.
-If surgery is the right answer for you, please know that at Central Oklahoma Foot & Ankle you have the widest possible choices of advanced surgical solutions.
+At Central Oklahoma Foot & Ankle we treat all surgical conditions related to the foot and ankle, including bone, tendon, ligament, and muscle attachments that affect the proper functioning of the foot and ankle.
+You have the widest possible choices of advanced surgical solutions.
 Some examples of the exceptional types of services we are able to provide are:

 Traditional techniques might choose to cure a failing joint by fusing the bone into a solid non-flexing element, or by insertion of pins or screws that protect the joint but restrict movement.
 Our physicians have other options and often are able to retain flexibility with treatment using reliable small joint implants, or even total-ankle implant “artificial ankles.”

 CHARCOT FOOT REPAIR